NZ Unlocks More Science Innovation

 The Holy Grail Of Green Bio-Fuels

-With electric and hydrogen powered vehicles not yet making a substantial impact, airlines, ship owners and logistics firms have lately been pulling back from commitments to net zero emissions.
+With electric and hydrogen powered vehicles not yet making a substantial impact in logistics and travel, airlines, ship owners and road freight companies have lately been pulling back from commitments to net zero emissions.
 The big energy companies are also rethinking their sustainable fuels strategies.
-But with the cost of installing solar energy dropping and with new science emerging, could…
+But with the cost of installing solar energy dropping and…

 Read More